 On your website, capturing as many email addresses as possible is essential because this way you are building you an audience with people who are highly engaged and interested in what you do.
 By sending them weekly newsletters or email sequences, you will get far more engagement than you would with any other promotional activity.

 No dilemma here.
 You need both.
 First, to underscore the importance of collecting email addresses, it is central to examine how email weighs up to other ways of promoting content.

-If you do email marketing, you’ll get high click-through rates as recipients of your campaigns have volunteered to enter their email addresses to receive more news, discounts, and so on.
+With the availability of Websites using Google Cloud, and if you do email marketing with those, you’ll get high click-through rates as recipients of your campaigns have volunteered to enter their email addresses to receive more news, discounts, and so on.